 Courts vary on payment options and methods, but your WY traffic citation will include specific instructions about how and where you can pay your ticket.

 - Acceptable ticket payment options (by mail, in person, or both).

 - The court's name and mailing or physical address.

-- Acceptable payment methods.
-Find out if the court accepts personal checks, money orders, cashier's checks, cash, and/or credit cards (and which ones).
+- Find out if the court accepts personal checks, money orders, cashier's checks, cash, and/or credit cards (and which types).

 Check Your Driving Record

 Your Wyoming driving record keeps tabs on various aspects of your driving history—including traffic ticket violations.

 Because your record can seriously impact your driving privileges, it's important to check your driving record after you handle a traffic ticket:

 - Make sure it shows ONLY “guilty" traffic ticket convictions.
 Your record should not show:

 - Tickets for which you were found “not guilty" in court.